 The Canon 6D Mark II is the new “entry-level” full-frame camera from Canon and it’s a beast!
 Shooting with the 6DII was the most fun I’ve had with a full-frame camera in a long time.
 Partly because of its full-frame sensor, partly because the camera has a lot of great features that you just don’t find in many full-frame cameras, like the vari-angle touch screen.

-I really could see myself buying this camera if I was in the need of another full-frame camera.
+I really could see myself buying this camera if I was in need of another full-frame camera.
 I currently have the Sony A7rII and the Canon 5D II.

 Specs & Order Links